 Note: ADD NEW PROGRAM will be required if a Program was not previously added at a parent (Site or Building) level.
 If a Program has been added at a parent level, the ADD NEW PROGRAM option will not be visible in the Unit Configuration setup.

 Like Sites and Buildings, Unit Configuration Type can also have Eligibility by toggling on Eligibility.

-Note: If Eligibility has been toggled on at any parent level, the Eligibility toggle will be automatically enabled and grayed out.
-If the Eligibility toggle is grayed out, you will not be able to untoggle it.
+Note: If Eligibility has been enabled at any parent level, the Eligibility toggle will automatically be enabled and grayed out.
+If the Eligibility toggle is greyed out, you will not be able to untoggle it.

 To add new Eligibility requirements specific to this Unit Configuration Type, click ADD REQUIREMENT (or click ADD PRESET to add a pre-configured Eligibility Preset).

 Unit Configuration Types inherit the Eligibility criteria set at any parent level.
-For example, if you have an Eligibility criterion such as “Age Greater Than 17” as shown below, that same Eligibility criterion will automatically apply to the Unit Configuration Type from the parent level.
+For example, an Eligibility criterion such as “Age Greater Than 17,” as shown below, will automatically apply to the Unit Configuration Type from the parent level.